0xFableOrg/0xFable/docs/architecture.md

 This is the main role of `update.ts`: ensure all the atoms are updated correctly with respect to this data.

-But `update.ts` also ensures we do not end in mixed or abherrant state.
+But `update.ts` also ensures we do not end in mixed or aberrant state.
 For instance, it resets the state if we switch the wallet address or the blockchain network.
 The key mandate is that at any time that the state can be read (e.g. by React hooks) or written (e.g. by actions), the state presented should be fully consistent.